robertwenner/comics/doc/checks.md

 * Add them to the comic's ignore list.

-Adding the to your general dictionary means to add the words to a plain text file and run the spellchecker interactively on that file, accepting all unknown words.
+Adding the word to your general dictionary means to add the words to a plain text file and run the spellchecker interactively on that file, accepting all unknown words.
 Here is an example for `aspell`: